 Whether you want water heater repair or replacement, turn to the expert team at Out of This World Plumbing.
-We are here to help you with knowledgeable, friendly plumbing service and advice.
+We are here serving Ottawa, Barrhaven, Kanata, and the surrounding area helping you with knowledgeable, friendly plumbing service and advice.

-Contact us any time, day or night, for all of your plumbing needs.
+Contact us any time, day or night, whenever you need plumbing services in Ottawa or beyond!